Language Bias under Conflicting Information in Multilingual LLMs: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have been shown to contain biases in the process of integrating conflicting information when answering questions.
 Here we ask whether such biases also exist with respect to which language is used for each conflicting piece of information.
 To answer this question, we extend the conflicting needles in a haystack paradigm to a multilingual setting and perform a comprehensive set of evaluations with naturalistic news domain data in five different languages, for a range of multilingual LLMs of different sizes.
 We find that all LLMs tested, including GPT-5.2, ignore the conflict and confidently assert only one of the possible answers in the large majority of cases.
-Furthermore, there is a consistent bias across models in which languages are preferred, with a general bias against Russian and, for the longest context lengths, in favor of Chinese.
-Both of these patterns are consistent between models trained inside and outside of mainland China, though somewhat stronger in the former category.
+Furthermore, there is a consistent bias across models and prompting languages in which languages are preferred, with a general bias against Russian and, for the longest context lengths, in favor of Chinese.
+The language preferences are consistent between models trained inside and outside of mainland China, though somewhat stronger in the former category.
+There is also a general tendency among models to prioritize information that matches the language used for prompting.
+We hope to make users and developers of multilingual LLMs aware of this category of biases, to spur further research on their causes and possible mitigation.